Home

 His latest passion is good ingredients and he was concerned that the unification of Europe was eliminating diversity.
 He's going to start filming a cooking series in a chateau (although he says it's not that grand; it's now a B&B and they'll be staying in a restored barn) in southern France in the fall featuring the finest natural ingredients.
 The producer is the one who conceived of "Two Fat Ladies" and "The Naked Chef."
 And he invited us to join him there – he said he'd okay it with "Channel 3."
 Unfortunately, it was another case of all talk, no action – we certainly would have loved it!
 After he left we had another cognac and double espresso, and when the bartender described the quality and age of the cognac he was serving – we finished the bottle – I think that what we had after lunch was worth more than the lunch itself!

-Our return flight more than made up for the time wasted on arrival, when, after our early arrival we were bussed to a hotel, where we waited four hours until we were bussed to Southampton, where we waited for two more hours until boarding the QE2.
+Our return flight more than made up for the time wasted on arrival, when, after our early arrival at Heathrow we were bussed to a hotel, where we waited four hours until we were bussed to Southampton, where we waited for two more hours until boarding the QE2.

 When we arrived at Heathrow, early, as usual, we were asked if we'd agree to take the next flight, three-and-a-half hours later, in exchange for Business Class seats.
 No doubt we were chosen because we were dressed as if we belonged there.
 We spent about three seconds considering the offer.
 Of course, we spent the time until departure in the Red Carpet Lounge, where we quickly arrived thanks to a separate Fast Track security inspection area.

-(Betty Lou reminded me of the man near us who, overhearing our offer, said he'd also volunteer – letting the rest of his family continue with this flight!)
+(Betty Lou reminded me of the man near us in line who, overhearing our offer, said he'd also volunteer – letting the rest of his family continue with this flight!)
 Unfortunately for him, they didn't need any more volunteers.

 And United's Business Class is really plush these days.
 The seats seemed to be modeled after Lay-Z-Boys; one can recline almost supine.
 The Champagne was Pommery, although when a steward heard our favorite was Pol Roger he brought us back from the First Class cabin a couple of glasses of their Cuvée Winston Churchill, wine shop price over $100.